rdmurphy/frames/README.md

 ### initFrameAndPoll

-Initializes a frame, then sets up a poll to continue to update on an interval.
+Calls `initFrame` to setup a frame, then initializes a poller to continue to update on an interval.

 #### Parameters